The Graduate Student Experience 2025

 • Brainstorming: to include statement of some objective or description of problem to be solved and generation by as many contributing group members to address needs of the brainstorming subject.

-• Problem solving: this session will focus explicitly on a problem of practice and with both presenter and audience focus on options for problem resolution.
+• Problem-solving: this session will focus explicitly on a problem of practice and with both presenter and audience focus on options for problem resolution.

 • Case studies: Highlight institutional efforts, may focus on one or more institutions that will all relate to some common theme or issue within the graduate student experience.
 Should conclude with a synthesis.